 The division will provide 2.0 F.T.E.
 Home School Liaisons for use throughout the division.
 Distribution of this time will be coordinated by the Student Services Administrator.

-Flexibility in Use of Special Needs Funding: Schools will be provided flexibility to substitute a portion of their Special Needs Funding allocation for additional teacher time upon approval by the Superintendent.
+Schools will be provided flexibility to substitute a portion of their Special Needs Funding allocation for additional teacher time upon approval by the Superintendent.

 Procedures for the Allocation of School Library Units